ChannelFinder/recsync/README.md

 * `NONCE` is an number choosen by the server for a Ping message.
 It must be echoed back by the client in a Pong message.
 * `SERV KEY` must be the number the client received in the announcement from which it found this server.
 * `RECID` is an identifier choosen by the client to identify a single record instance.
-It must be >0.
+Except in Add Info, must be >0.
 * `ATYPE` is 0 to add a record entry or 1 to add a record alias.
 When adding an alias the record type is omitted (`RTLEN`==0) and the `RECID` must have been added in a previous message with `ATYPE`==0.
 * `RTLEN`, `RNLEN`, `KEYLEN`, and `VALEN` are lengths in bytes.
 * `RTLEN` and `VALEN` are allowed to be zero.